xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/SessionManagement.rst

     Life cycles of the objects stored in session using \ ``@SessionAttributes``\  annotation, are managed at Controller level.

-    When setComplete method of \ ``SessionStatus``\  object is called, all the objects specified with `` @ SessionAttribute `` annotation are deleted from session.
+    When setComplete method of \ ``SessionStatus``\  object is called, all the objects specified with `` @SessionAttributes `` annotation are deleted from session.
     Therefore, to store the objects having different life cycles in session, it is necessary to divide the Controller.

- .. warning:: **Points to be considered when using @SessionAttribute annotation**
+ .. warning:: **Points to be considered when using @SessionAttributes annotation**

     As described above, life cycle is managed at Controller level.
-However, when the object with the same attribute name in multiple Controllers, is stored in session using \ ``@SessionAttribute``\  annotation, its life cycle is managed across Controllers.
+However, when the object with the same attribute name in multiple Controllers, is stored in session using \ ``@SessionAttributes``\  annotation, its life cycle is managed across Controllers.

     In case of a process wherein, screen can be operated simultaneously by opening another window or tab, it can cause an error as the same object is being accessed.